 In addition to the detailed description given above, we also undertake the following:

 Teaching, learning and curriculum – Our curriculum is fully accessible to all children.
-Parents are regularly informed of the learning that takes place via communications via Parent Mail, pupil post, information boards inside and out, and through newsletters.
+Parents are regularly informed of the learning that takes place through communications via Parent Mail, pupil post, information boards inside and outside of the school and through newsletters.

 ‘They make an extremely positive contribution to the school and local communities, with a strong enthusiasm for ecology’.
 (Ofsted 2009)

 Engagement and extended services.

 All children at Valley End have access to a range of extended services.
 Valley End Infant School offers a wide range of clubs after school and access to school earlier in the morning through the Early Bird Club.